lifegadget/ember-redux-core/README.md

 # Demo

-You can see a demonstration of the addon here:
+You can see a demonstration of and documentation for the addon here:

 > https://ember-redux.firebaseapp.com